ml4ai/delphi/docs/grfn_spec.md

 Here are three examples of `<variable_spec>` objects:

--   Example of a \"standard\" variable MAX\_RAIN within the CROP\_YIELD
+-   Example of a \"standard\" variable MAX\_RAIN within the CROP\_YIELD function of the CROP namespace:
-    function:

     ```javascript
     {
-        "name": "CROP_YIELD__MAX_RAIN",
+        "name": "CROP::CROP_YIELD::MAX_RAIN",
         "domain": "real"
     }
     ```

--   Example of loop index variable DAY in the context of the second instance of a loop in the function CROP\_YIELD
+-   Example of loop index variable DAY in the context of the second instance of a loop in the function CROP\_YIELD (in the CROP namespace)

     ```javascript
     {
-        "name": "CROP_YIELD__LOOP_2__DAY"
+        "name": "CROP::CROP_YIELD.loop$2::DAY"
         "domain": "integer"
     }
     ```

--   Example of variable introduced (inferred) when analyzing a conditional statement that is within the named function UPDATE\_EST:
+-   Example of variable introduced (inferred) when analyzing a conditional statement that is within the named function UPDATE\_EST of the CROP namespace:

     ```javascript
     {
-        "name": "IF_1"
+        "name": "CROP::UPDATE_EST::IF_1"
         "domain": "boolean"
     }
     ```

-Note that we do not include the `<enclosing_context>` of the UPDATE\_EST function in this case, as this is an inferred conditional boolean variable (per our naming convention, described above).

 Function specification
 ----------------------